A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

 \subsubsection{3D Reconstruction}

+3D reconstruction recovers 3D point clouds or meshes from lower-dimensional inputs.
+Mainstream paradigm adopts an encoder-decoder architecture, where a low-dimensional input $I$ is encoded into latent features and then decoded into a 3D output:

+For unconditional generation, only $\mathtt{Decode}$ is needed to decode a random code sampled from a pre-defined distribution over 3D outputs.
+Compared with other methods, GNNs can provide sparse dependency modeling and more detailed geometric description for 3D reconstruction.

-\textbf{Point Cloud Generation.} FoldingNet~\cite{yang2018foldingnet} develops a graph-based auto-encoder to deform a 2D grid into a point cloud with delicate structures.
-In \cite{mo2019structurenet}, a unified latent space is constructed on graph representation, with a graph network, StructureNet, to encode or generate continuous representations like point clouds or discrete ones like images.
-Inspired by the success of GANs some works~\cite{valsesia2018learning, shu20193d, li2021hsgan} focus on unsupervised point cloud generation from a random code sampled from a pre-defined distribution.
-The~\cite{valsesia2018learning} studies the unsupervised graph-convolutional generator in GAN that can extract localized features from point clouds.
-TreeGAN~\cite{shu20193d} proposes a GAN model based on tree-structured graph convolution.
-HSGAN~\cite{li2021hsgan} transforms the random code into a graph representation based on a hierarchical GCN and incorporates a self-attention mechanism into GAN.
+\textbf{Point Cloud Reconstruction.} FoldingNet~\cite{yang2018foldingnet} has a graph-based auto-encoder that deforms a 2D grid into a point cloud with delicate structures.
+In \cite{mo2019structurenet}, a unified latent space is defined for graph representations, and a GNN named StructureNet is able to encode or generate point clouds.
+Inspired by the success of GANs, some works focus on unsupervised point cloud generation, which incorporates graph convolution into the decoder~\cite{valsesia2018learning, shu20193d} or even the self-attention mechanism~\cite{li2021hsgan} for better generation quality.

-\textbf{Mesh Generation.} Pixel2Mesh~\cite{wang2018pixel2mesh} first employs GNNs for mesh reconstruction from single images.
-Instead of learning a direct mapping from images to meshes, Pixel2Mesh++~\cite{wen2019pixel2mesh++} use GCN to predict a series of deformations to refine the coarsely generated shape, targeting on multi-view mesh reconstruction.
+\textbf{Mesh Reconstruction.} Pixel2Mesh~\cite{wang2018pixel2mesh} employs a GNN for mesh reconstruction from a single image.
+Instead of learning a direct mapping from images to meshes, targeted at multi-view mesh reconstruction, Pixel2Mesh++~\cite{wen2019pixel2mesh++} uses a GCN to predict a series of deformations to refine a coarsely generated shape.
 Mesh R-CNN~\cite{gkioxari2019mesh} considers reconstruction from images with multiple objects.
-It augments Mask R-CNN~\cite{he2017mask} with 3D shape inference, where a GCN is developed for mesh refinement from a coarse cubified one.
-Voxel2Mesh~\cite{wickramasinghe2020voxel2mesh} directly addresses the task of mesh reconstruction from image volumes with a GCN in the decoder to refine a sphere mesh to match the target shape.
-As a more editable input, scene graphs are considered in \cite{dhamo2021graph} to generate and manipulate 3D scene meshes.
-A GCN-based variational auto-encoder is introduced in \cite{dhamo2021graph} to generate both the target object shapes in a scene and their corresponding layout, and the input scene graph naturally allows for semantic control on the generation.
-In addition, Mesh Graphormer~\cite{lin2021mesh} introduces the graph Transformer structure for human mesh reconstruction via combining graph convolution and self-attention for learning both local and global features.
+It augments Mask R-CNN~\cite{he2017mask} with a GCN, which performs 3D shape inference by refining a coarsely cubified mesh.
+For the task of mesh reconstruction from image volumes, Voxel2Mesh~\cite{wickramasinghe2020voxel2mesh} employs a GCN in the decoder to refine a sphere mesh to match a target shape.
+As a more editable input, scene graphs are considered in \cite{dhamo2021graph} to generate and manipulate 3D scene meshes via a GCN-based variational auto-encoder.